Jorge Benítez (Paraguayan footballer): Olympiacos

 On August 18, 2014, Benítez was signed by Olympiakos F.C. for $3.4 million, with 15% economic rights retained by his former club Club Guaraní.
 At his first season in the club, he did not play as much as he thought he would.
 However, he showed some of his enviable skills scoring some really beautiful goals.

 On 26 July 2015, Jorge 'Conejo' Benitez, cameras and reporters rushed terrified to take the first impressions of the former player of Olympiakos who is being surrounded by recorder and merely he held microphones and said: "I come to make goals".
 Benitez will make the appropriate medical examinations and will sign his six months contract with the Mexican club Cruz Azul, on loan from Olympiakos.
 Eventually, a day later, Cruz Azul announced in its official website the lending of the player for the Apertura 2015.

 On 26 March 2016, Olympiakos striker Benitez, who is currently on loan at Cruz Azul, is unlikely to return to the Greek giants.
 The Paraguayan striker is enjoying a great form at the Mexican club and rumours claimed that he could be on his way to Olympiakos when his loan expires.
 However, it is believed that Benitez does not wish to return to the Greek champions as he is very happy and settled in Cruz Azul.
 On 28 March 2016, Olympiakos have accepted a bid in the region of €4 million from Cruz Azul for the services of Jorge Benitez.
 Benitez was on loan at the Mexican club from Olympiakos as the Greek giants were ready to listen to offers.

 Cruz Azul

 On 14 May 2016, the Mexican club officially announced the acquisition of the Paraguayan international striker.

 Monterrey

 On 7 June 2017, the Paraguayan forward arrives at Rayados from Cruz Azul, a club in which he played for two seasons.
 The transfer takes place in definitive purchase by the Regio group, which also announced the departure of Edwin Cardona to Pachuca.

 Club Sol de América

 In September 2020, he signed for Club Sol de América.

 Deportes La Serena

 On 15 April 2021, he signed for Deportes La Serena.

 Veraguas United Football Club

 On 17 March 2022, he signed for Veraguas United Football Club.

 Colón de Santa Fe

-On 8 January 2023, Benitez was transferred to Colón de Santa Fe pf the Argentinian Primera Division.
+On 8 January 2023, Benitez was transferred to Colón de Santa Fe of the Argentinian Primera Division.

+Sportivo Luqueño

+On 1 January 2024 Benitez signed for Sportivo Luqueño.